 An introduction to the study of organised political society at national and international levels with specific reference to political concepts, approaches and methods.
-The emphasis is on state and governance as frameworks for analysis in light of the salient changes brought about at national and international levels by globalisation.
-Attention is paid to the corresponding dynamics of regime development, performance and change at national and international levels considering increasing challenges to national sovereignty from within and without states in a context of a growing global agenda dealing with transnational issues and challenges, such as the environment, human rights, development and humanitarian intervention.
+The emphasis is on state and governance as frameworks for analysis in light of the salient changes brought about at national and international levels by global trends and processes.
+Attention is paid to the corresponding dynamics of regime development, performance and change at national and international levels considering increasing challenges to national sovereignty from within and without states in a context of a growing global agenda dealing with transnational issues and challenges.